Skip to content

 • Workspace Permissions: Hardened the workspace provisioning flow by ensuring git clone operations run as the scion user when the broker is executing as root.

-• UI Navigation & UX: Fixed back-link routing for agent creation and detail pages to consistently return users to the parent grove.
+• UI Navigation & UX: Fixed back-link routing for agent creation and detail pages to consistently return users to the parent project.
 Improved terminal accessibility by disabling the terminal button for offline agents.

 • Config & Environment Propagation: Resolved issues with harnessConfig propagation during the environment-gathering finalization flow and refined Hub endpoint bridging to only target localhost endpoints.